How to Install CMake on Fedora

 EOF

-Finally, build the project using the standard CMake workflow.
-Create a separate build directory to keep generated files organized:
+Then, build the project using the standard CMake workflow.
+Creating a separate build directory keeps generated files organized and makes cleanup easier:

 mkdir build && cd build